-Over the past few weeks, we’ve talked about writing fiction, because it SELLS.
+Over the past couple of years, we’ve talked about writing fiction on the blog, because it SELLS.
 My aim with this blog has always been to help you to sell your writing.
 It doesn’t matter much what you write; sales matter.
 You’re writing professionally, to make money.
 Of course, if you’re writing purely as a hobby, that’s fine too, but on this blog, we’re all about sales.

 Writers have asked me whether you can write both fiction, and nonfiction.
 Yes, of course you can.
 You write; you sell.
 That’s what a professional writer does.
 The questions’ subtext is: what will make me the most money, soonest?

 Anything you write can make money for you.
 I started out as a romance novelist, discovered you could make money copywriting (when people waved money at me).
 Then I went on to write for magazines and (when other people waved money) wrote business books.